 \section{Method}

-We propose a 4-step approach: 1) Detect speech-containing audio segments using voice activity detection (VAD), 2) Apply source separation to isolate speech from the background, 3) Reduce speech intelligibility using our SWR method, 4) Mix the modified speech back with the residual background sound.
-The overall pipeline is illustrated in figure \ref{fig:pipeline}.
+We propose a 4-step approach: 1) detect speech-containing audio segments using voice activity detection (VAD), 2) apply speech isolation to isolate speech from the background, 3) reduce speech intelligibility using our SWR method, 4) mix the modified speech back with the residual background sound.
+The overall pipeline is illustrated in Figure \ref{fig:pipeline}.